GAR-for-GATC/AlarmClock/README.md

 The Cmd Line Application requires the user to update the source code to set the alarm.
 When run, a command prompt will be opened and upon the alarm time being reached, the program will open a file that you specify in the program.
 The batch file that's included runs this file using Node.js.

 #####GUI Application Details
-The GUI application is currently used by packaging using electron-packager, installed using npm.
-The command that I used to package this is:
+The GUI application is currently used through packaging using electron-packager, installed using npm.
+The command that used to package this is:
 ```
 electron-packager C:\path_to_folder_where_the_source_code_is test-App --platform=win32 --arch=all --version=1.0.0 --out=SomeOutputName
 ```
 Keep in mind that you can streamline this build process to decrease file size.
 Inside the program you can select your own video file, using an Mp4, or other web format, to run when the wake up time is reached.
-Unfortunately this program does not support other formats, since that would involve building a flash player instead of the built in way that HTML5 supports video playback.
+Unfortunately this program does not support other formats, since that would involve building a flash player instead of using HTML5's built-in video playback methods.